 If you choose liability as well as additional coverage for yourself, you will need to decide on a deductible.
 The deductible is what you will need to pay out of your own pocket before the insurance company will start to pay.
 It is tempting to choose a low deductible, but choosing a lower deductible will increase your policy premium.

 One of the ways to handle this situation would be to build sufficient emergency cash so that you can have a higher deductible.
 That high deductible will ensure you pay a lower premium for the insurance.
 We have a large emergency fund, so our auto insurance deductible is set as $2500.
 As a result, we pay a low premium.

 You can also opt for medical coverage to pay for injuries sustained by you or someone in your car during an accident.
 Some states refer to this as PIP or personal injury protection, or it may be called medical payments.
 Either of these will pay for additional medical costs associated with an accident up to a certain amount.

 So, there you have it, the facts on liability car insurance!
 One of the smartest things you can do when choosing a policy that works for you is to make sure you understand everything covered by the policy.
 Don’t hesitate to dig deeper into your research too.

-There are plenty of great comparison and full-service insurance sites like CoverHound that provide great resources to help you understand the liability insurance car process.
+There are plenty of great comparisons and full-service insurance providers, that provide great resources to help you understand the liability insurance car process.
 This way you won’t find yourself in dire circumstances you weren’t expecting if you are involved in an accident.
 Because when it comes to things like insurance, you can never have too much information.

-Lastly, as with everything else that are in your buying list, do a comparison shopping.
+Lastly, as with everything else that are on your buying list, do a comparison shopping.
 Online or offline, by calling insurance agents.
 Find out the best and cheapest premium for your insurance need.